 Chart 2 above compares the County's WAYM Growth Income of over the past four years to a set of selected industry benchmarks.
 These benchmarks were selected based on a review of industry standards and recommendations from our external investment Manager.
-These indices reflect performance of other available municipal investment options and comparison to a well established stock composite index.
+These indices reflect performance of other available municipal investment options and comparison to a well-established stock composite index.
 The Bank of Canada returns reflect the average yearly return on a 10 year Bank of Canada bond.
-In prior years performance of the ONE Fund has also been utilized as a benchmark.
-At the time of this report, the 2020 annual report was not available, and therefore has been omitted from this year's benchmarks.
-Historically, the ONE Fund has experienced an average return of 4.82% between 2017 and 2019.
+The TSX Composite Index saw substantial decline in 2022 with a decreased of 8.7%, following extraordinary growth in 2021.
+The ONE Fund also experienced a decline in 2022, with a decrease of 6.8%.
+Historically, the ONE Fund averaged 5.3% from 2017-2021.
+As opportunities for potential growth note liquidations arise as identified by our Investment manager at CIBC, the investment committee will consider options presented.